wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

 Internet-Draft        DNSSEC Negative Trust Anchors        December 2014

+   successful.
+Before removing the Negative Trust Anchor, all authoritive resolvers listed in the zone should be checked.
+Due to AnyCast or load balancers, this may not be possible.

    Once all testing succeeds, a Negative Trust Anchor should be removed as soon as is reasonably possible.
 Optimally this is automatic,